0xa1d/0xa1d.github.io/cheatsheet.md

 Or with [PowerUp](https://github.com/PowerShellEmpire/PowerTools/blob/master/PowerUp/PowerUp.ps1) with `Get-RegAlwaysInstallElevated`.

 Create msi reverse shell with msfvenom and execute with `msiexec /quiet /qn /i c:\path\rev.msi`.
+Or use `Write-UserAddMSI` of PowerUp to create local admin.

+- regsvc

+Check with `Get-Acl -Path HKLM:\System\CurrentControlSet\services\regsvc |fl` if current user has `FullControl` on registry key.

+todo

 ## Get shells